kuinsim/mastery-checker/README.md

 Final Project for CS275.
-Application that allows users to check their mastery information in the video game League of Legends.
+Application that allows users to check their mastery information in the popular online video game League of Legends.